Chapter 3:

 Today I’m going to head in the same direction as yesterday, I told myself.

-She was a different shade of blue than she was yesterday—lighter, but still blue, and not quite white.
+She was a different shade of blue than she was yesterday: lighter, but still blue, and not quite white.
 I also noticed that she looked a little different as well.
-She was more detailed and I could make out her hair style a little bit now—a short, messy ponytail—and her figure seemed more humanoid unlike the weird, blobby, half-humanoid form I saw her leave in.
+She was more detailed and I could make out her hairstyle a little bit now—a short, messy ponytail—and her figure seemed more humanoid unlike the weird, blobby, half-humanoid form I saw her leave in.

 The changes to her appearance to me were weird, but I could still tell it was her.
 Kind of.
-It was easier to believe it was her anyway—she was blue and that’s all that mattered to me.
-Even though her changes were a bit off-putting, they weren’t boring, and that’s all that mattered to me.
+It was easier to believe it was her anyway.
+She was blue and that’s all that mattered to me.
+As I approached her, she turned and noticed me, her hue lighting up a bit and scaring me for a second, for I thought she was going to fade into the white world.

-“I see,” she said in a matter-of-fact tone, “come to think of it, I didn’t catch your name last time.
+“I see…” she said in a matter-of-fact tone.
+“Come to think of it, I didn’t catch your name last time.
 Would you mind telling me what it is?”

 A name?
 I thought, what was my name?